NoCode-NoLife/Melia/system/scripts/client/README.md

 then sent to all clients again, which the scripts should account for.
 For example, if you created new controls, these should be removed before adding them, so that they only exist once after a reload.

+If you overwrite functions, general purpose ones in particular, make sure to not break their original behavior.
+For example, if you overwrite the function `GetClassByType`, which is used all over, always save a reference to the original function and use it, only modifying as much as absolutely necessary about the return value.
+This ensures that the function still works as intended, and that repeated overwrites also keep working.